thoughtcroft/thoughtcroft.github.io/_posts/2012-04-16-a-social-cloud-experiment.markdown

 ---
 layout: post
-title:  "Ninefold: a social cloud programming experiment"
+title:  "A social cloud programming experiment"
 date:   2012-04-16
-categories: ninefold
 tags: [cloud, api, programming, ninefold]
 ---

+*Originally published at Ninefold (2010-2015), a cloud services provider I helped found.*

+This is part 1 of the **Cloud programming** series.

 The cloud is a technological hub of remarkable innovation.
 However, an idea has been developing in my mind for some time: a cloud programming project where I document each step of the journey as I build something